-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable aligned with the Taxonomy or not.

+sustainable

+economic

+activities.
+That

+Regulation does not

+include a list of

+socially sustainable

+economic activities.

+Sustainable

+investments with an

+environmental

+objective might be